Alex Gaston

 Gaston grew up in Ridgefield Park, New Jersey and attended Ridgefield Park High School.

 In a six-season career, Gaston was a .218 hitter (112-for-514) with three home runs and 40 runs batted in in 215 games, including 58 runs, 13 doubles, six triples, and five stolen bases.

 Although the New York Giants won the World Series in 1921 and 1922, Gaston did not see postseason action in either year.
-Alex Gaston was a batterymate of his brother Milt with the 1929 Boston Red Sox.
+Alex Gaston was a batterymate of his brother Milt Gaston with the 1929 Boston Red Sox.

 Gaston died in Marina del Rey, California at age 85.